piplup55/deck/README.md

 # ava-updater
-Change `/home/deck/Emulation` to where your install of emudeck is located
+Change `/home/deck/Emulation` in `ava-updater.sh` to where your install of emudeck is located